o221/language-webfocus/README.md

 # WebFOCUS language support in atom-text-editor
-Adds syntax highlighting and snippets to HTML files in Atom
+Adds syntax highlighting and snippets to .fex and .mas files in Atom

 ## Components included:
 1. Code autocomplete templates for language and functions.